ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Note, that this is only a minimal set of requirements on an invalid transaction.
 Each BPI can define other requirements not covered above.

-In the following, we will discuss the transaction lifecycle and its requirements as it pertains to Agreement Execution.
+In the following, this document will discuss the transaction lifecycle and its requirements as it pertains to Agreement Execution.

 ## 6.6 BPI Transaction Lifecycle

 The figure below showcases at a high-level the flow of a transaction through a BPI.
-In our subsequent discussion on transaction lifecycle characteristics and requirement, we will focus on the BPI Processing Layer and the steps indicated in blue.
+In the subsequent discussion on transaction lifecycle characteristics and requirement, this document will focus on the BPI Processing Layer and the steps indicated in blue.

 <figure>
   <img